-808.11 Contracts and Employment Letters for Education Personnel
+808.11 Employment Agreements and Letters for Education Personnel

-All Education Personnel are required to sign a Contract or Employment letter.
-Contracts are used for Education Personnel who meet ALL of the following criteria:
+All Education Personnel are required to sign an Employment Agreement or Letter.

+Employment Agreements are used for Education Personnel who meet ALL of the following criteria:

 - 1. Possess a valid Florida certificate in the area in which they are teaching (note that temporary certificates do not meet this requirement); - 2.
-Possess a valid Catechetical Certificate from the Archdiocese; AND

-3. Have been employed for at least one year at their current school.
+Possess a valid Catechetical Certificate from the Archdiocese; AND - 3.
+Have been employed for at least one year at their current school.